seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

 8. Run the specified validation, in full (§9).
 9. Commit the implementation, push the branch, open a pull request — and if the environment refuses to open one, follow the fallback in §8 rather than stopping.
+   **On a report-only TZ (§8) this step is empty:** there is no implementation and no branch, and step 10 is the whole of the writing.
 10. Write `CryptoReports/TZ-NN-<short-name>-report.md` in the §10 format and commit
     it **directly to `main`** (§8) — not to the branch.
 11. Post the closing message to the Boss in Russian (§11), and stop.